MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/includes/tech-path-overview.md

 | --- | --- |
 | [Mixed Reality Toolkit for Unity](../unity/mrtk-getting-started.md) | The Mixed Reality Toolkit for Unity is an open source cross-platform development kit built to accelerate development of applications targeting Microsoft HoloLens, Windows Mixed Reality immersive (VR) headsets and OpenVR platform. |

+## Cloud services

+There are several cloud services that can be integrated into Mixed Reality projects built in Unity, specifically **Azure Remote Rendering** and **Azure Spatial Anchors**.
+These services can add shared holographic content and real-time 3D rendering to your applications, making them more compelling and immersive for your users.

+All of these services are covered over the course of the [Unity development journey](../unity/unity-development-overview.md), which is the **strongly recommended path for learning Mixed Reality with Unity**.
+You're already on this path, so just keep reading and follow the big blue button at the bottom of the article.
+However, if you're at a more advanced development stage and already know you want to jump in, check out our [cloud services overview](mixed-reality-cloud-services.md) or go directly to the [services resources](../unity/unity-development-overview.md#5-adding-services).

+## Dynamics 365 Guides

+You can use **Microsoft Dynamics 365 Guides** to visually tether holographic instructions to your apps virtual environment, giving your users important information when and where it's needed.
+This feature is also covered in the Unity development journey, but if you want to jump ahead you can see what's on offer by selecting the **Dynamics 365** tab [here](../unity/unity-development-overview.md#5-adding-services).

 ## Examples

 We have several open source [sample apps](../unity/samples.md) for you to download and play around with to get a feel for a Mixed Reality end product in Unity.
 There are also MRTK example scenes available for you to test out specific features: